MarginaliaSearch/www.marginalia.nu/content/log/94_warc_warc.md

 the string before allocating the buffer either, since this is a compressed data stream!

 So instead of storing the data as WARC, I opted to go for parquet.
-Parquet is great for most cases when you have relatively homogenous data.
+Parquet is great for most cases when you have relatively homogeneous data.
 In terms of size on disk there is no real difference, but access speeds are much improved.

 A point of potential concern is that this change increases the amount of crawler disk I/O a fair bit,